-Participation in the Methods Camp is voluntary, but all SAM economics students are expected to sit a 3 hour exam on Monday August 29, 0900-1200 in order to evaluate if some further tutoring is necessary.
+Participation in the Methods Camp is voluntary, but all SAM economics students are expected to sit a 3 hour exam on a date and time to be determined in order to evaluate if some further tutoring is necessary.

 If you plan to take part in this course, please fill out this brief survey such that we know a bit about how many students there will be and something about your background.
 Looking forward to see you in August!